 Oxo-biodegradable plastics have been certified as safe for use with all food types at high temperatures and are also being used for direct contact with organic foods.
 These include oxo-biodegradable films, plastic carrier bags, containers for packing frozen foods, and more, which are used all over the world and by giant corporations in the food industry.

 2. Hydro-biodegradable Plastics

 They are plastics whose biodegradation is initiated by hydrolysis — a chemical reaction in which water reacts with a compound to produce other compounds.
 The plastics under this category are made from renewable resources.
 They contain starch contents and oil.

 Such plastics are about 400% more expensive and are not as strong to use in high-speed machinery.
-They also emit methane, which is a greenhouse gas in a landfill.
-Hydro-degradable plastic bags use about 300% more energy to produce and are bulky and heavy.
+They also emit methane, use about 300% more energy to produce, and are bulky and heavy.
 They are, however, not strong enough, especially when wet.

 3. Photo-degradable Plastics